ngram-lab/al-folio/_pages/seminar.md

 - Class session, Feb 19: Discussion on Wang and Akari papers.
 Note talks on Feb 19, Feb 20, and Feb 25.

-- Class session, Feb 26: Discussion on Zhao paper.
+- Class session, Feb 26: Discussion on Zhao papers.
 Note talks on Feb 27 and Mar 4.
+    - See slack message on in-class presentations.

-- Class session, Mar 5: TBD
+- Class session, Mar 5: Discussions on TBA and Tomlin papers.
+    - In-class within-group presentations again.
+See slack message for details.

 - Class session, Mar 12: TBD